charlon-156/MySQL/Commands.md

 where nome not like '%a%'
 where nome not like 'ph%p_'

-select distinct nascionalidade from table select cont(*) from cursos where crga > 40 select max(carga) from cursos min(-), sum(-), avg(-)
+select distinct nacionalidade from table select cont(*) from cursos where carga > 40 select max(carga) from cursos min(-), sum(-), avg(-)